Discover users running Legacy Authentication and why you need to disable it

 The truth is that it’s more just to start blocking Legacy Authentication.
 Once you start blocking it, ActiveSync will stop working for many users.
 This would also bring the discussion how to configure and roll-out MFA.
 And once you’re there, there’s a discussion how to configure your mobile devices since many devices don’t support ActiveSync with MFA.
 This also brings the discussion whether to require Outlook Mobile since this offers more security features which also results in a discussion regarding MDM.
 So if you’re in for such a project, contact us and we can assist.

-In this post I will not explain how to configure your Conditional Access policies to block Legacy Authentication it but rather how to discover which users are actually running Legacy Authentication so you can evaluate your current usage.
+In this post I will not explain how to configure your Conditional Access policies to block Legacy Authentication it but rather how to discover which users are actually running Legacy Authentication so you can evaluate your current usage and why it’s important to fix it.

 What’s the problem with Legacy Authentication?
 It requires only username and password and we cannot require a 2nd factor of authentication, for example a one-time password.
-These older protocols such as SMTP, POP, IMAP and MAPI simply does not have this feature.
+These older protocols such as SMTP, POP, IMAP and MAPI simply does not have this feature and does not understand it.

 But I have enabled MFA?
 Sure, but if you don’t explicitly block legacy authentication, users will still be able to login using legacy authentication leaving the accounts vulnerable to attacks.
 We have seen many times that customers have enabled MFA (only) and then a few weeks later, the user gets breached and looking at the logs you see the user got breached via SMTP/IMAP/POP.
 Therefore, Legacy Authentication has to be blocked explicitly.